fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 <!-- Now, let's take a look at the <i>tsconfig.json</i> file that has been created for us.
 Everything should be more or less fine within the file, except for that at the moment the configuration also allows JavaScript files to be compiled, because <i>allowJs</i> is set to <i>true</i>.
 That would be fine if you need to mix TypeScript and JavaScript (e.g. if you are in the middle of transforming a JavaScript project into TypeScript or some other reason), but we want our app to be purely TypeScript, so let's change that setting to <i>false</i>. -->
 Now, let's take a look at the <i>tsconfig.json</i> file that has been created for us.
 Everything in it should be more or less fine, except at the moment the configuration allows compiling JavaScript files, because <i>allowJs</i> is set to <i>true</i>.
-That would be fine if you need to mix TypeScript and JavaScript (e.g if you are in the process of transforming a JavaScript project into TypeScript or something like that), but we want to create a pure TypeScript app, so let's change that configuration to  <i>false</i>.
+That would be fine if you need to mic TypeScript and JavaScript (e.g if you are in the process of transforming a JavaScript project into TypeScript or something like that), but we want to create a pure TypeScript app, so let's change that configuration to  <i>false</i>.

 <!-- Earlier we added eslint to help us enforce coding style in backend, so let's do the same with this app.
 We do not need to install any dependencies since create-react-app has taken care of that already. -->
 In our previous project we used eslint to help us enforce coding style, and we'll do the same with this app.
 We do not need to install any dependencies, since create-react-app has taken care of that already.